 Multiple locations see here

 The classic Subway sandwich has long been a favorite with foodies across the globe, and Iceland is no exception.
-Pick up the small sub of the day for only 629 kr, ideal if you’re determined to stick to a tight budget or just fancy a quick bite.
+Pick up the small sub of the day for only about 650 kr, ideal if you’re determined to stick to a tight budget or just fancy a quick bite.
+There are plenty of options (6-inch sub) available in a price range of 900-1100kr.
+The cheapest 12-inch sub is the Veggie, costing only 1089kr.

 10. Mandi – Middle Eastern Food

-A bowl of hummus or a falafel bowl both cost 650 kr, while a large portion of chips costs 750 kr – perfect if you need to pick up some lunch on the cheap!
+A portion of Lebanese stuffed pitas with fries (Arias Maria) costs 650 kr, while a large portion of chips costs 750 kr.
+Falafel bowl starters are available for 650kr and the price of the falafel sandwiches is slightly higher then 1000kr, they cost 1100kr.
+Still perfect if you need to pick up some lunch on the cheap!

 11. Dirty Burger & Ribs